Square-tiled tori: Square-tiled tori

+The torus $\TT = \CC/\ZZ[i]$, as any Riemann surface, is a connected, arc-connected and locally simply connected topological space and, in particular, any (connected unbranched) cover over $\TT$ is the quotient of its universal cover $\CC$ by a subgroup of the fundamental group $\pi_1(\TT) \cong \ZZ^2$.
+As the fundamental group is abelian, different subgroups determine different (non-isomorphic) covers.
+That is, up to isomorphism, each cover of the torus is uniquely determined by a subgroup of $\ZZ^2$.

-Each $n$-square-tiled torus is uniquely determined by a sublattice of $\Z^2$ of index~$n$ and cyclic square-tiled tori correspond to primitive sublattices, that is, such that the quotient group is cyclic.
-But the number of primitive sublattices of fixed index $n\in\N$ in any $2$-dimensional lattice is given by $n\cdot\prod_{p|n}\left(1+\frac{1}{p}\right)$ (see \cite[\S~VI.3.3]{Sc}) and so is the number of cyclic $n$-square-tiled surfaces in $\H(0)$.
-For the sake of completeness, we give a elementary proof of this.
+In particular, each $n$-square-tiled torus is uniquely determined by a sublattice of $\ZZ^2$ of index~$n$.
+The cyclic square-tiled tori correspond to primitive sublattices, that is, such that the quotient group is cyclic.